ullataponen/discovery-server/README.md

 ### Product Catalog Service:

 offers an API ("catalog/{userId}") that shows user's products that they have rated.
+In development phase the data is shown with any user id, e.g. "catalog/foo".
 It fetches the product data from the Product info service and rating data from Ratings Data service.

 ![An API result for Product Catalog Service](https://github.com/ullataponen/discovery-server/blob/master/images/product-catalog-service.PNG?raw=true)